jrosell/language-learning-in-context/README.md

 ## Language learning in context

 Hallo!
-I'm Jordi Rosell.
-This application was created by me to <strong>help users like me adquiring new german vocabulary in context</strong>.
+I'm Jordi Rosell. <a href="https://jrosell.github.io/language-learning-in-context/">This application</a> was created by me to <strong>help users like me adquiring new german vocabulary in context</strong>.

 With this app you, as a german learner, can: